Image of Investigator David Haussler.

 David Haussler develops statistical, algorithmic and experimental methods to explore molecular function and evolution in the human genome, integrating comparative and high-throughput genomics data to study gene structure, function and regulation.
 In the 1990s, he pioneered the use in genomics of hidden Markov models, stochastic context-free grammars, neural networks and discriminative kernel methods, building some of the most successful computational methods to find genes in genome sequences and align them to detect evolutionary changes.

-More recently, they developed the BRCA Exchange, which, with more than 20,000 variants of the BRCA1 and BRCA2 genes, is the largest public data network for BRCA variants in the world.
+More recently, the Haussler lab developed the BRCA Exchange, which, with more than 20,000 variants of the BRCA1 and BRCA2 genes, is the largest public data network for BRCA variants in the world.
 His group also developed the Treehouse Childhood Cancer Project to enable international comparison of childhood cancer genomes with a special emphasis on pediatric brain cancer.

 Haussler’s experimental research focuses on the molecular evolution of DNA, RNA and protein sequences with a special emphasis on neurodevelopment and immunology.
 His laboratory uses CRISPR, cortical organoid, single cell RNA-seq and other technologies to functionally characterize neurodevelopmental genes that were specifically altered in human evolution.
 His team develops and shares infrastructure to support both research in, and the clinical application of, precision medicine.